The Realities Of Abortion That Need To Be Discussed More Often

 The truth is that, whether you like it or not, abortions are going to happen.
 Unless you can adequately monitor every sexually active individual, you are not going to stop abortions.
 All you can do is limit someone’s access to a legal abortion.
 This reality is one of the major factors that influenced by stance on abortions.
 However, for some reason, the rhetoric around abortion never seems to discuss this issue anymore.
 Pro-lifers scream about how women are Godless sexual monsters that seduce men, get themselves pregnant, and then murder babies.
 Pro-choicers retaliate with sarcastic comments about how evangelical male demagogues and politicians need to stop trying to regulate a woman’s body.

 No one is listening anymore.
 No one is sharing substantive thoughts anymore.
 I get that pro-choicers are getting frustrated.
 I too am tired of explaining super basic facts about reproductive rights to white men, but I still recognize that this debate is not pointless.
 While it should not have to be a debate, it definitely is, so I should not reduce it to meaningless screaming matches.
 Nobody in these screaming matches are talking about back-alley wire hanger abortions anymore.
 Nobody is talking about women who have literally died because legal abortions were unavailable.
-I used to hear about it all the time, but it has been a long time since I last heard someone bring it up.
+I used to hear about it a lot, but it has been a long time since I last heard someone bring it up.

 I have no idea what made the issue of illegal abortions fade into the background.
 Perhaps political rhetoric has simply become less nuanced in recent years.
 Perhaps people are forgetting what the days before Roe vs Wade were like.
 The truth is that there could be a million reasons why people have decided that it is more important to argue about whether it is okay to shame a woman who got an abortion than it is to prevent her from doing something that could seriously hurt her body.
 Some of these reasons could be perfectly valid.
 I just think it is important to emphasize that a huge benefit of legalizing abortion is that there will be a significant decrease in instances of botched and unsafe abortions.
 I think that, according to the harm principle, since illegal abortions pose a serious risk, the pregnant individual’s life should take precedence over the life of a fetus, especially one who has a high chance of growing up unwanted.